-- ALWAYS ensure that there is good drainage, via a properly designed French drain (gravel) system and/or a sump pump, to prevent ground water flooding damage to the support equipment or hot tub structure. - Install protective waterproof conduit to house light, or topside control cables that will be buried. - Access for future service must be considered at the time of design and installation.
-Difficult access can result in supplemental service labor charges not covered by the factory warranty.
+- ALWAYS ensure that there is good drainage, via a properly designed French drain (gravel) system and/or a sump pump, to prevent ground water flooding damage to the support equipment or hot tub structure. - Install protective waterproof conduit to house any cables that will be buried. - Access for future service must be considered at the time of design and installation.
+You must be able to access all sides and areas of your hot tub.
+Difficult access will result in supplemental service labor charges not covered by the factory warranty.
 Consider easily removable deck materials. - Make sure the hot tub or swim spa is tested for 48 hours before you prepare the installation of the surrounding/finish deck around your hot tub.
 Even though all units are tested in our plant, some transport/site handling damage can occur and we suggest you make sure the tub is perfectly waterproof before finalizing your installation.